dheerajshenoy/navi/wiki.md

 ### Macro

+Macros allow you to record actions performed inside Navi and save it, which you can then recall it to perform the action over and over again.

 `macro-record`

 This records / finishes recording (if already recording) a macro under a _macro key_.
 Macro key is a string identifier under which the macro has to be recorded.
 It can be any random string that you can remember to recall it when you want to play the macro.